CEC SCI Café

 2021

-SCI Café on Military Exposures and Veterans Health:
+SCI Café on Military Exposures and Veterans’ Health:

 The Gulf Coast Center for Precision Environmental Health (GC-CPEH), the Health Museum, Mission United, and Combined Arms hosted a virtual conversation on Military Exposures and Veterans Health: Wednesday, September 1, 2021, 4:30 pm – 5:30 pm.
+Click here to watch.

-SCI Café on COVID 19 Vaccine Development & Deployment-2: On January 19, 2021, we held a virtual Coffee and Conversation SCI Café in partnership with the John P. McGovern Museum of Health & Medical Science in Houston, Texas.
+On January 19, 2021, we held a virtual Coffee and Conversation SCI Café in partnership with the John P. McGovern Museum of Health & Medical Science in Houston, Texas.
 The discussion featured Community Engagement Core Co-director Stephen Linder, who is nationally recognized for his contributions to COVID-19 research and the development of evidence-based policy for the greater Houston area and the state.
 We talked about the challenges, misconceptions

 2020